 Inventory of Evaluations of Integrated Care Programs for Dually Eligible Beneficiaries

-SHADAC conducted a systematic literature review and abstraction of studies that evaluate the impacts of integrated care programs for dually eligible beneficiaries in order to produce a “one-stop-shop” for the review of available evidence across a range of outcomes related to cost, quality, health outcomes, and access.
-Funded by the Medicaid and CHIP Payment and Access Commission
+Under contract to the Medicaid and CHIP Payment Access Commission (MACPAC), researchers at SHADAC conducted a systematic literature review and abstraction of studies that evaluate the impacts of integrated care programs for dually eligible beneficiaries in order to produce a “one-stop-shop” for the review of available evidence across a range of outcomes related to cost, quality, health outcomes, and access.

 State Innovation Model (SIM) Technical Assistance